 Work placement internship is also available to those who wish to gain programme support experience in a UN agency.

 A customised internship programme is organised depending on the ongoing programmes and supervisory/ mentorship availability at UNU-IIGH, and the time commitment, background and career interests of the intern.

 The end goal is to provide interns with relevant exposure, experience and perspectives on global health policy, practice, and research through hands-on guidance, experience and learning, to develop a career and professional future in global health.

-Interns will be provided opportunities to:
+Interns will get to:

-participate in holistic real-world global health research, policy and practice-oriented projects within an international research and training organisation.
+participate in holistic real-world global health research, policy and practice-oriented projects within an international research and training organisation;

-be introduced and exposed to the work, structure and mission of UNU-IIGH, UNU and other UN bodies.
+be introduced and exposed to the work, structure and mission of UNU-IIGH, UNU and other UN bodies;

-interact and network with UNU-IIGH academics, staff and stakeholders at various levels of appointment.
+interact and network with UNU-IIGH academics, staff and stakeholders at various levels of appointment

 Interns are recruited through a competitive application process with no fixed closing date.

 currently enrolled in, or have recently completed postgraduate coursework or research programme in global or public health, medicine, sustainable development, medical anthropology or a relevant interdisciplinary field;